Sparseness-constrained Nonnegative Tensor Factorization for Detecting Topics at Different Time Scales

 \subsection{Preliminaries and Notation}

-\emph{Tensors} are common algebraic representations for multidimensional arrays.
-The \emph{order} of a tensor is the number of dimensions, which is also referred to as \emph{ways} or \emph{modes} ~\cite{kolda2009tensor}.
-We denote vectors with lowercase letters $x$ with $x(k)$ denoting its $k^{\textup{th}}$ entry, matrices with uppercase boldface letters, $\mX$, and third-order tensors with uppercase calligraphic letters $\cX$.
+We denote vectors with lowercase letters $x$ with $x(k)$ denoting its $k^{\textup{th}}$ entry, matrices with uppercase boldface letters, $\mX$, and third-order tensors with uppercase calligraphic letters $\cX$. \emph{Tensors} are common algebraic representations for multidimensional arrays.
+The \emph{order} of a tensor is the number of dimensions, which is also referred to as \emph{ways} or \emph{modes}~\cite{kolda2009tensor}.
 For a matrix $\mX$, the vector $x_k$ denotes its $k\thup$ column.
 We let $\|\cdot\|_F$ and $\|\cdot\|_1$ denote the entrywise Frobenius norm, and the entrywise $L_1$ norm respectively.
-The set of nonnegative real numbers $[0,\infty)$ is denoted $\R_{+}$.
+The set of nonnegative real numbers $[0,\infty)$ is denoted $\R_{\ge 0}$.
 We let $\otimes$ denote the outer product of two vectors.
 For tensors $\cA$ and $\cB$ of the same size, denote by $\cA\had \cB$ the Hadamard (pointwise) product.
 When $\mB$ is a matrix, for each $1\le j \le n$, we denote their $j$-mode product by $\cA\times_{j} \mB$.
 See \cite{kolda2009tensor} for an excellent survey of related definitions and tensor algorithms.